We remember “BH” Wood MSc FCS OBE who passed away on Tuesday April 4th, 1989 in the district of Birmingham.

 My preparations had been too good.
 In the remaining eight months of the year I picked up only a thousand more readers.
 Alekhine lost the title.
 With three months to go, my money ran out, I struggled to the end of the year.
 The twelfth issue was pathetically thin compared with the first few but renewals staring rolling in and CHESS blossomed again.

 The fifty-two years since have been gruelling, unremitting toil but fascinating interest.
 How we bought our own presses and the effect this had on the world’s chess press – A law suit that went to appeal – How CHESS linked people in Malta, Australia, Hungary – Adventures in ‘simuls’, postal chess etc. How we helped police to identify a drowned man, etc. So many tales to tell!

 Here is an obituary from the BCF Yearbook 1989 – 1990, page 14 :

-From The Encyclopedia of Chess by Harry Golombek :
+From The Encyclopaedia of Chess (Batsford, 1977) by Harry Golombek :

 “A well known British player, editor of Chess (starting 1935) and chess correspondent of The Daily Telegraph and Illustrated London News.
 A FIDE judge, he has founded and conducted 21 annual chess festivals, notably at Whitby, Eastbourne and Southport.